azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

    After policy update, CA will start scanning only baseline controls.

-   #### Scan on resource deployment
+   ### Scan on resource deployment
+Coming soon

-   #### Reporting critical alerts
+   ### Reporting critical alerts

-### Plugging in listeners
+   ## Plugging in listeners

-   #### Sending events to EventHub for entire org
+   ### Sending events to EventHub for entire org
+Coming soon

-   #### Sending events to Splunk (via WebHook) for entire org
+   ### Sending events to Splunk (via WebHook) for entire org
+Coming soon

-### Org policy usage statistics and monitoring using telemetry
+# Org policy usage statistics and monitoring using telemetry

 The telemetry data can be leveraged by org policy owners to understand AzSK usage, monitor compliance drift, CA health, resource inventory, troubleshooting etc. All helpful AI queries are listed on page [here](https://github.com/azsk/DevOpsKit-docs/tree/master/06-Security-Telemetry/App-Insights-Queries).

 ## Frequently Asked Questions

-#### I am getting exception "The current subscription has been configured with DevOps kit policy for the '***' Org, However the DevOps kit command is running with a different ('org-neutral') Org policy....."?
+#### I am getting exception "The current subscription has been configured with DevOps kit policy for the '***' Org, However the DevOps kit command is running with a different ('org-neutral') org policy....."?

-When your subscription is running under Org policy, AzSK marks subscription for that Org.
-If user is running scan commands on that subscription using Org-neutral policy, it will block those commands as that scan/updates can give invalid results against Org policy.
+When your subscription is running under org policy, AzSK marks subscription for that Org.
+If user is running scan commands on that subscription using Org-neutral policy, it will block those commands as that scan/updates can give invalid results against org policy.
 You may face this issue in different environments.
 Below steps will help you to fix issue

 **Local Machine:**

 - Run “**IWR**" installation command shared by Policy Owner.
-This will ensure latest version installed with Org policy settings.(**Note:** If you are from CSE, please install the AzSK via instructions at https://aka.ms/devopskit/onboarding so that CSE-specific policies are configured for your installation.)
+This will ensure latest version installed with org policy settings.(**Note:** If you are from CSE, please install the AzSK via instructions at https://aka.ms/devopskit/onboarding so that CSE-specific policies are configured for your installation.)

-- Run "*Clear-AzSKSessionState*" followed by any scan command and validate its running with Org policy.
+- Run "*Clear-AzSKSessionState*" followed by any scan command and validate its running with org policy.
 It gets displayed at the start of command execution "Running AzSK cmdlet using ***** policy"

 **Continuous Assurance:**

-- Run "*Update-AzSKContinuousAssurance*" command with Org policy.
-This will ensure that continuous assurance setup is configured with Org policy settings.
+- Run "*Update-AzSKContinuousAssurance*" command with org policy.
+This will ensure that continuous assurance setup is configured with org policy settings.

-- After above step, you can trigger runbook and ensure that after job completion, scan exported in storage account are with Org policy.
+- After above step, you can trigger runbook and ensure that after job completion, scan exported in storage account are with org policy.
 You can download logs and validate it in file under path <YYYYMMDD_HHMMSS_GRS>/ETC/PowerShellOutput.LOG.
 Check for message during start of command "Running AzSK cmdlet using ***** policy"